Advanced usage¶

 `));

-When executed using CModule in the instrumentation script and printing all the arguments, it takes 1.3 seconds to complete.
 The difference is very noticeable thus when writing instrumentation scripts it is recommended to first write all the logic in JavaScript and see how the instrumented target performs.
-If this performance is sufficient for the task there is no need for further optimizations, but in case that more performance is needed CModule provides a new world for optimizing tasks.
+If this performance is sufficient for the task there is no need for further optimizations, but in case that more performance is needed CModule

 Info

-It is important to notice that VM exits performance slowdown is paid for every transaction.
-This means that whenever an onEnter or onLeave callback finishes and the instrumentation script tries to access a variable from CModule that performance slowdown is paid and hinders the performance capabilities of CModule.
+.
 In the previously shown example all the functionality is contained within CModule(it is not returning values to the JavaScript side) and thus the performance gain is significant.

-CModule: Sharing state between JS and C
+CModule: Sharing state between JS and C¶

 When instrumenting some binaries eventually we might get across some calls that are a hotspot, this means that they are being called too many times per second and are paying a high performance toll for being instrumented using the JS side of Frida.
 Frida allows us to instrument code using CModule and only accessing the required values of the instrumented function whenever it is needed, reducing the toll on the instrumented binary performance while still allowing the user to keep their JS instrumentation code.

-To do this we will use the previous program that repeatedly calls the sqrt function and share the return value with our JS code.
+function and share the return value with our JS code.
 To prepare for this scenario the first step in our JS code is to allocate a buffer to share with our CModule:

 const sqrtReturnPtr = Memory.alloc(4);

-This creates a NativePointer that is going to be shared with our CModule code.
+that is going to be shared with our CModule code.
 Our CModule code then looks like this:

 const myCm = new CModule(`